Your team built ten Retool apps, and every one breaks the day the legacy system changes a field

 Exactly what you get

 A maintained internal platform with a stable layer between your team and the aging backend, so one legacy change is one fix.
 You get role-based access, audit trails, and the old data model finally documented.
-It connects cleanly to custom CRM data, business intelligence dashboards for the metrics leadership wants, and a helpdesk system if your internal users need to log issues against the tools themselves.
+It connects cleanly to custom CRM (Customer Relationship Management) data, business intelligence (BI) dashboards for the metrics leadership wants, and a helpdesk system if your internal users need to log issues against the tools themselves.

 How to choose a developer in Lansing